Services recommended by Preditors

 You'll receive a marked-up manuscript and an extensive report explaining

-your errors and suggesting ways to improve your novel.
-Why are my fees
+your errors and suggesting ways to correct them.
+Why are my editorial fees

 lower?
 I don't have enormous advertising costs that must be recovered